-There are many different opinions on how much water we should drink everyday.
+Different authorities gives different opinion about how much water we can drink per day.
 The Health Authorities commonly advised to drink 8 glasses (nearly 2L) of water.
 However, the amount of water taken by a person may vary according to his working/living conditions.
 Athletes, people working/living in warm climatic conditions or people engaged in work which need a lot of physical energy may take more amount as they need more.
 Water itself acts as nourishment for the body, if taken appropriately.
 Otherwise, as “Excess of everything is bad”, water can also act as poison.

 1. Over drinking of water is known as over-hydration.
 Due to over-hydration, our kidneys are forced to function more, which may leads to the damage.
 Drinking more water than what the kidney can get rid of in the form of urine can cause too much water to collect in the body which leads to swelling.
 It also causes loss of essential minerals in the form of sweat.